anthtsel/AnthTsel/README.md

-# Hi I am Anthony Tselekis 👋
+# Hey, my name is Anthony Tselekis 👋

 Welcome to my data science and machine learning portfolio!
 I am passionate about using data to drive insights and build predictive models.